docBliny/docBliny.github.io/streamdeck-roon/index.md

 # Roon playback control for Elgato Stream Deck
 This is a plug-in that allows controlling music playback of Roon outputs with the Elgato Stream Deck.

+Unfortunately, I don't have time to support this project.
+Let me know if you're interested in taking ownership.

 Don't have Roon?
 Use my referral link: [Purchase Roon](https://roonlabs.com/r/flf4BxfNwEagR1t5ZBqYUA)

+**NOTE!** Roon version 1.8 (Build 882) made the Roon port more random than it used to be.
+You'll likely have to do a bit of hunting to find the right one

 ## Features
 The plug-in supports most basic playback actions.
 Note that some actions are available in two flavors.
 For example, there is a Play/Pause action in addition to separate Play and Pause actions.
 "Why?" you might ask.
 Well, if you're streaming you want to be sure you're hitting the right button to actually start or stop playback.
 They're also easier to use in multi-actions.